KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 Not command,
 but **frequency**.

-Each soul unfolds
+Each essence unfolds
-as its own **resonance**—
+as its own **resonance** —
 made visible in time.

 ❂ ⚐ 🌱 🌀 🍃

 ---

 ### 1.6 The First Manifestation — The Primal Dyad

 From the tension between Aion and Khaon,
-the first great polarity arose—
+the first great polarity arose —

 An axis born of stillness and surge,
 balancing the pull of coherence